 Although landslides and other mass movements have occurred within KSA, the Project site is flat and stable.
-Therefore, there is believed to be no overall risk of mass movement events at the Project site.
+There is an area of gullies near the west boundary, as outlined in Section 2.2.2, however these are not expected to cause any mass movement hazards due to their size and the minimal risk of rapid water accumulation.
+Therefore, there is believed to be little to no overall risk of mass movement events at the Project site.